Takay to Develop Premium Sushi Dining Experience in Miami

 What to Expect

-Takai is designed as a traditional Japanese omakase counter with 10 seats and a full sensory approach to the experience.
+Takay is designed as a traditional Japanese omakase counter with 10 seats and a full sensory approach to the experience.
 Matz said the restaurant is centered on precision, restraint and ingredient integrity, with a goal of delivering a hospitality-driven concept that stands out in South Florida.

 The counter will be made from Japanese hinoki wood, with materials sourced from Japan.
-The space was designed by KTX Archilab, an award-winning architecture and interior design firm whose Takai project marks its first in the United States, according to the owners.
+The space was designed by KTX Archilab, an award-winning architecture and interior design firm whose Takay project marks its first in the United States, according to the owners.

 He said the menu will feature seasonal ingredients sourced globally, with select core courses remaining when products are available.
 “The idea is to let the ingredients guide the menu, not the other way around,” he told Business Debut.